 There are two ways you can see detailed analytics on your A/B tests to determine their effectiveness on your users:

-- Via the analytics button in the A/B Testing section;
+- Click Analytics in the A/B Testing section;

 - Or for more detailed reporting, you can look at your A/B testing results as an event in your Funnel and Retention reports.